A Flock of Seagulls: 2019–present: Inflight and String Theory

 In 2019, the original members of A Flock of Seagulls reunited to record a new album, Inflight (The Extended Essentials).
 The album was released on 12 July 2019 and featured extended versions of some of the band's biggest hits, such as "I Ran (So Far Away)", "Space Age Love Song" and "Wishing (If I Had a Photograph of You)".
 Also in the same year, Mike Score revealed in an interview with Classic Pop magazine that he was working on a new solo album, Space Boy.
 However, the album has not been released.

 In 2021, the band announced that they would release a new orchestral album, String Theory.
 Scheduled for release on 20 August 2021, the album featured orchestral versions of some of the band's hits, such as "Messages", "Remember David" and "Say You Love Me".
 The album's first single, "Say You Love Me", was released on 23 July 2021.
 The single was released in seven different versions and featured a music video released on YouTube.
+On 9 August 2024, the band announced the release of their sixth studio, Sweet Dreams, their first album of new material in 29 years.
+It was released on 13 December 2024.

-On 9 August 2024 the band announced their first album of new songs since The Light at the End of the World, releasing the single titled "Some Dreams".
-The sixth album of new songs will be released in December 2024 and will be called Some Dreams.
-The band's current lineup features Mike Score on vocals, Pando on bass, Gordon Deppe (The Spoons) on guitar and Kevin Rankin on drums.
+Since 2017, with the exception of the reunion of the original members, the band's lineup has featured Mike Score on vocals, Pando on bass, Gordon Deppe on guitar and Kevin Rankin on drums.

 Legacy

 Owing to their memorable and unusual style and appearance, A Flock of Seagulls are sometimes referred to with ironic appreciation.
+In the 1995 film Pulp Fiction, a character played by Samuel L. Jackson refers to Burr Steers's character as "flock of seagulls" due to the latter's hairstyle.

 The New Musical Express wrote: "Of course, everyone remembers this group now for singer Mike Score's ridiculous back-combed haircut and the fact that they are mentioned in Pulp Fiction.
 So now they're kind of cool, but in the early 1980s it was a different story."

-The band was featured on Viacom's VH1 and Sony's BMG Legacy Recordings' 2006 revival CD series and multi-platform marketing campaign, "We Are the 80's".
+The band was featured on Viacom's VH1 and Sony's BMG Legacy Recordings' 2006 revival CD series and multi-platform marketing campaign, "We Are the '80s".
 In a 2007 article for The Guardian, Alfred Hickling described the group as "dreadful", and unfavourably compared them to new wave peers OMD and other Liverpool acts of the time.
-The band is also noted for creating their debut album, a successful concept album which alludes to an alien invasion of earth.
+The band is also noted for their debut album, a concept album which alludes to an alien invasion of earth.
 Billboard writer Robert Christgau applauded their "mechanical lyrics, about a mechanical end of the world," while noting the "aural pleasure" of both the band's debut album and the follow-up.

-Cryptic Rock writer Alfie Mella praised the band as the "poster band of new wave music" due to the flamboyant hairstyle of its members, particularly the so-described "waterfall bangs" of its frontman.
-He also noted the band's "flanger and reverb-heavy, angular guitar strums; melodic keyboard lines and synth washes; dancey drumbeats; groove-driven bass lines; and icy, low-register vocal styling" as defining the genre.